Siege of Battleford: Lifting the siege

 General Frederick Middleton's original plan was simple.
 He planned to march all his troops north from the railhead at Qu'Appelle to Louis Riel's capital in Batoche as he predicted that capturing Batoche would end the rebellion.
-Middleton was also under pressure from Canadian Prime Minister Sir John A. Macdonald to end the rebellion as quickly as possible.
-Furthermore, the militiamen under his command were mostly untrained volunteers which Middleton had to train as they marched to the front.
+Canadian Prime Minister Sir John A. Macdonald was pushing Middleton to end the rebellion as quickly as possible.
+But the militiamen under his command were mostly untrained volunteers whom Middleton would have to train as they marched to Batoche.

 However, the killings at Frog Lake and the siege of Battleford forced Middleton to change his plan.
-He sent a large group under Lieutenant-Colonel William Dillon Otter north from a second railhead at Swift Current to relieve Battleford and lift the siege.
+He sent a large group under Lieutenant-Colonel William Dillon Otter north from the railhead at Swift Current to relieve Battleford and lift the siege.
 On May 1, Colonel Otter moved west from Battleford with 300 men.
-In the early morning of the next day on May 2, he was confronted by the Cree and Assiniboine force just west of Cut Knife Creek, 40 km from Battleford which would result in the Battle of Cut Knife.
-The Indigenous force had enormous advantages of terrain, virtually surrounding Otter's troops on an inclined, triangular plain.
-Cree war chief Fine Day deployed his soldiers successfully in wooded ravines.
-After about six hours of fighting, Otter retreated.
-Casualties would have been very high as the militia re-crossed the creek, had not Chief Poundmaker persuaded the Indigenous warriors not to pursue the government troops.
+In the early morning of the next day on May 2, his force met with a Cree and Assiniboine force just west of Cut Knife Creek, 40 km from Battleford which would result in the Battle of Cut Knife.
+The Indigenous force had the advantage of terrain and soon virtually surrounded Otter's troops on an inclined, triangular plain.
+Cree war chief Fine Day deployed his soldiers well in wooded ravines.
+After about six hours of fighting, Otter and his force retreated.
+The force could have suffered many deaths during the retreat but Chief Poundmaker persuaded the Indigenous fighters not to pursue the government troops.
 Otter's force suffered 8 dead and 14 wounded while Poundmaker's force only suffered 5–6 killed and 3 wounded.

-The defeat at Cut Knife delayed the lifting of the siege and delayed Middleton's assault on Batoche.
-After the defeat of the Métis force at the Battle of Batoche and the surrender of Louis Riel to Middleton on May 15.
-Poundmaker surrendered to General Middleton at Fort Battleford on May 26, 1885.
+The defeat at Cut Knife delayed the lifting of the siege and it only happened after Middleton's capture of Batoche.
+After the defeat of the Métis force at the Battle of Batoche and the capture of Louis Riel on May 15.
+Poundmaker ended the siege and surrendered to General Middleton at Fort Battleford on May 26, 1885.